liuhyCV/instance-segmentation-based-part-seg/README.md

-## Instance Segmentation with Part Semantic Segmentation and Bbox Detection

 Here we use Mask RCNN bbox detection result

-## Instance Segmentation with Part Semantic Segmentation and Connection Prediction
+## Superpixels Segmentation and Connection Prediction

 We use Real-time super-pixel segmentation[gSLICr](https://github.com/carlren/gSLICr) to generate superpixels

+# Application:

+## Model Compression

+In order to improve network speed,

+# How to visual and explain Mask RCNN